HydraMeshnet/developer-portal/glossary.md

 - A verifier must a give a **warning** (yellow) to an inspector when there is no proof in the statement that signing happened **after** that grant.
 (There might be other information off-chain that could prove the ordering of events)
 - A verifier must give an **error** (red) to an inspector when either the signature is cryptographically invalid or it can be proven that signing happened **before** the right was granted.

+### After-Envelope

+To verify that a Witness Statement has been signed after a certain Block, it can be wrapped inside a AfterEnvelope before signing it to create a SignedWitnessStatement.
+This concept can be applied to any object that is signable, like claim presentations, witness requests, etc.